viamrobotics/docs/docs/installation/beaglebone-install.md

 ### Enable a network connection

 You will need to connect an ethernet cable to your BeagleBone in order to connect to it.
-If your computer supports mDNS, you should see your Beagle at [beaglebone.local](http://beaglebone.local/).
+If your computer supports mDNS, you should see your Beagle at <a href="beaglebone.local" target="_blank">beaglebone.local</a>.
-Using either [Chrome](https://www.google.com/chrome) or [Firefox](http://www.mozilla.org/firefox) you can test to see if your BeagleBone has successfully connected to the internet.
+Using either <a href="https://www.google.com/chrome" target="_blank">Chrome</a> or <a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">Firefox</a> you can test to see if your BeagleBone has successfully connected to the internet.

 {{% alert title="Note" color="note" %}}

-If you are connecting to your BeagleBone with macOS, you can use [Internet Sharing over USB](https://support.apple.com/guide/mac-help/share-internet-connection-mac-network-users-mchlp1540/mac) to connect to the internet.
+If you are connecting to your BeagleBone with macOS, you can use <a href="https://support.apple.com/guide/mac-help/share-internet-connection-mac-network-users-mchlp1540/mac" target="_blank">Internet Sharing over USB</a> to connect to the internet.
 After enabling it on your machine, SSH into your BeagleBone, and run the following: `sudo dhclient usb1`.

 {{% /alert %}}